-Currently, testing with version 6 of the Internet Protocol (IPv6) is supported on endpoints for Ixia Performance Endpoints, Windows 2003, Windows Vista, Windows XP (32-bit and 64-bit), the Linux x86 endpoint, and the Linux 64-Bit endpoint.
+Currently, testing with version 6 of the Internet Protocol (IPv6) is supported on endpoints for Ixia Performance Endpoints, Windows 2003, Windows Vista, Windows 7, Windows XP (32-bit and 64-bit), Windows Server 2008, Windows Server 2008 R2, the Linux x86 endpoint, and the Linux 64-Bit endpoint, as well as on Sun Solaris SPARC and x86 endpoints.
 You may need to configure IPv6 support on these operating systems before you begin testing.
-Refer to "IPv6 Configuration and Testing" in the IxChariot User Guide for detailed information.
+Refer to IPv6 Configuration and Testing in Chapter 5-How To, of the IxChariot User Guide for detailed information.